AUSTRIAN ALPS & BERLIN

 What looked like a small village in the distance turned out to be a Polish version of McMansions and urban sprawl.

-Google maps failed me.
-A country road turned into an impassible dirt lane.
+But Google maps failed me.
+The country road quickly turned into an impassible dirt lane.

 After resting up back at our hotel, we returned the bikes to Stadt und Rad by the Zoological Garten station since our train the next day left from the main station and the rental shop didn't open early enough to turn them in and get to the station.
 When we turned them in, we had the shock of our life.
 Because of the lock and cable snafu, the owner refunded the entire 5 day rental fee for both bikes, 90E.